 Are you taking advantage of social networks?
 We strongly urge you to consider joining the social networks that make sense for your business.
-Adding links to Facebook, Google My Business, Google Plus, Houzz, Instagram, LinkedIn, Trip Advisor, Twitter and YouTube will encourage people to view the content you have placed on your pages on those sites, and will help to improve the search engine ranking of your website.
+Adding links to Facebook, Google Maps, Instagram, LinkedIn, Twitter and YouTube will encourage people to view the content you have placed on those sites, and will help to improve the search engine ranking of your website.

-You can quickly learn how to use the social networks that make sense for your business, by downloading any of our Social Network Guide Books.
-Just click to open, and then Export as PDF to your computer.
+You can quickly learn how to use the social networks that make sense for your business.
+Just download any of our Social Network Guide Books.
+Cclick to open, and then Export as a PDF to your computer or mobile device.

 Facebook for Business